Oronda/practice/Virtualisation/platforms.md

 * Storage
 * Application

-The difference between virtualization and containerization is that
+The difference between virtualization and containerization is that virtualization enables you to run multiple operating systems on the hardware of a single physical server, while containerization enables you to deploy multiple applications using the same operating system on a single virtual machine or server.
+Also, containers are an excellent choice for tasks with a much shorter lifecycle while virtual machines have a longer lifecycle than containers, and are best used for longer periods of time.